benedictbelz/CareerFoundry-Bugflix-API/README.md

 ## Installation

-Just download the folder and have an overview of the endpoints in the documenation.html in your browser.
+Just download the folder and have an overview of the API endpoints in the documenation.html in your browser.